Toucan-Sam/chromecast-setup/README.md

 Bonus tip #2: Sign up a random email address and use it on your TV.
 It'll make it easier to manage apps and if the TV is shared you don't have to worry about your own data being available to other users.
 Example; a shared flat.
 This doesn't stop you signing into or impact your usage/experience with Netflix, Disney+, or other apps.

-Bonus tip #3: If you have YouTube Premium/RED, just add your TV account as a family account to get rid of the ads.
+Bonus tip #3: If you have YouTube Premium/RED, just add your TV account as a family account to get rid of the ads instead of using SmartTubeNext.

 Bonus tip #4: Anyone in the house can still cast as usual on their own accounts from their phones.